geleiaa/lowlevel_things/README.md

-### Repo for things related to my Rev Eng studies.
+### Repo for things related to my reverse engineering studies.